Doctors have a duty not to make the opioid crisis worse

 We need better oversight and restrictions of such payments, better training of doctors, and more awareness of these problems among patients, policymakers and the public at large.

 President Trump has pushed for the death penalty for some drug dealers.
-Yet that approach poses many problems, and will not address the fact that doctor's prescriptions are contributing to the increasing rates of addiction and death.
+Yet that approach poses many problems, and will not address the fact that doctors' prescriptions are contributing to the increasing rates of addiction and death.
 Hopefully, he will take adequate actions to address the roles of pharmaceutical companies in fueling the epidemic.
 More funding for effective drug addiction treatment is also critical for avoiding deaths.

 Given the hundreds of thousands of people whom prescribed narcotics have killed and harmed, we need to err on the side of caution.